Eliastik/page-shadow/README.md

 For Chromium, slide the .crx file into the extension page (chrome://extensions).

-Then if you want to clean the build directory, run the command `gulp clean-build`
+Then if you want to clean the build directory, run the command `npx gulp clean-build`

 ### Manifest V2 and Manifest V3 Versions